-François Bar is Professor of Communication and Spatial Sciences at the University of Southern California.
+François Bar is professor of communication and spatial sciences at USC.
 He serves on the Annenberg Innovation Lab research council and is a steering committee member of the Annenberg Research Network on International Communication.
 His research and teaching explore the social and economic impacts of information technologies, with a specific focus on telecommunication policy, user-driven innovation and technology appropriation.
-His most recent work examines the potential of information technology for economic, social and cultural development, in places ranging from East Africa to Latin America and South Los Angeles.
-He is co-Editor in Chief of Information Technologies and International Development (ITID).
+His most recent work examines the potential of information technology for economic, social and cultural development, in places ranging from East Africa to Latin America to South Los Angeles.

 “Mobilizing a Community–Academic Partnership to Provide DIY Handwashing Stations to Skid Row Residents During COVID-19,” co-author (Health Promotion Practice, 2020).

 “The power divide: Mobile communication in Los Angeles’ Skid Row,” co-author (Mobile Media & Communication, 2020).

 “ICT Aid Flows From China to African Countries: A Communication Network Perspective,” co-author (International Journal of Communication, 2020).

 “Beyond Big Bird, Binders, and Bayonets: Public Opinion and the Prevalence of Humor among Connected Viewers of the 2012 U.S. Presidential Debates,” co-author (Social Media + Society, 2018).